“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 One impressive feature of Udemy programs is their longevity; users get full lifetime access to courses they purchase, meaning they can revisit the course multiple times after the initial completion and after certificates have been handed out.

-You can expect prices based on the type of courses you wish to purchase on Udemy; longer, more professional courses that offer extensive material and in-depth course content would cost more, while shorter courses that cover easier subjects would cost less.
+You can expect prices based on the type of courses you wish to purchase on Udemy; longer, more professional courses that offer extensive material and in-depth course content would cost more, while shorter courses that cover easier subjects would cost and university level courses much less.

 The discounts on Udemy go up to 95% at a time, and I have even seen a course slashed from $183.99 to $12.99.